Volunteer Handbook – Program Values and Guidelines

 - Positive relationships allow students to learn and thrive.
 Help staff create affirming learning communities by knowing and caring for the students you volunteer with.

 - Choose a commitment level you can keep.
 Students and staff count on volunteer tutors and classroom helpers to be dependable and regular in attendance.
 Volunteers who miss shifts or resign early cause confusion among students and create distrust towards volunteers in general.
-For classroom volunteers, Seattle Public Schools strongly recommends a minimum three-month commitment.
+For classroom volunteers, SPS strongly recommends a minimum three-month commitment.
 Some schools offer one-day or project-based volunteer opportunities for community members who prefer shorter-term engagement.

 - Sign in and sign out; wear a school/department issued volunteer badge at all times.